DeryaOkulda2012/MechaCar_Statistical_Analysis/README.md

 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

-- Statistical study on vehicle tailpipe emissions-MechaCar against competition
+- Statistical study on vehicle tailpipe emissions: MechaCar vs. competition

 What metric or metrics are you going to test?